carpentrycon/carpentryconhome-proposals/README.md

 - Asia / Oceania / Antarctica for UTC+12:00 -
 UTC+14:00

+### The use of issue labels
+We use issue labels to manage the session proposals and make it easier for everyone to find relevant information.

+#### session types
+Label your issue with the label describing the type of the session you are proposing.
+Consult the description above. session breakout session skill-up session panel session social session sprint session other

+# status
+WIP
+ready for review
+under review
+scheduled

+# timezone
+UTC -12 to -7
+UTC -06 to -01
+UTC +-00 to +05:45
+UTC +06 to +11:30
+UTC +12 to +14

 ### Volunteer to be a regional host/wrangler

 *Who are regional host/wranglers?*